-In Senegal, we provide vision tests and deworming treatment in 31 schools as part of the School Health Integrated Programming project.
+We provide vision tests and deworming treatment in 31 schools as part of the School Health Integrated Programming project.
 In the future this could be rolled out nationally to ensure all children have access to eye health care.
 We’re also working to eliminate trachoma, a neglected tropical disease, which is a major public health problem in Senegal: about 25,000 people in the country are blind because of the disease.

 Alongside eye health programmes, Sightsavers is working to empower people with disabilities.
 In 2017, we helped 200 children with visual impairments and other disabilities in Senegal to go to school, ensuring they are educated alongside their peers.
-We also helped to train 58 teachers and other educational staff in inclusion, and are working in four regions, including Dakar, to increase the political participation of women and men with disabilities by promoting involvement in local elections and community decision-making.
+We also helped to train teachers and other educational staff in inclusion, and are working in four regions, including Dakar, to increase the political participation of women and men with disabilities by promoting involvement in local elections and community decision-making.